blindnet-io/product-management/user-stories/US-07-Data-rights-request-capture-service.md

 **As an** internet user (a submitter or a data subejct), when creating a Data rights request

-**I want to** send several requests at the same time
+**I want to** send several demands per request

-**because** I want to exercise several data rights on the data an organization has one me
+**because** I want to exercise several data rights at the same time, on the data an organization has on me

 ### US-07-1-08